ilmanzo/ilmanzo.github.com/content/post/quiet_thinkpad_fans.md

 ## Intro

 The `Thinkpad P15` laptop is a nice linux machine, but there is an annoying detail, as [Arch wiki](https://wiki.archlinux.org/title/Lenovo_ThinkPad_P15_Gen_1) writes:
 *"The default operation of fans is noisy, as they are basically at medium power all the time.
-The thinkfan program can be used to create a quieter operation, while retaining reasonable temperatures."*
+The thinkfan program can be used to create a quieter operation, while retaining reasonable temperatures."* .
+Let's make it quieter.

 ## Prerequisite

-Install [thinkfan](https://github.com/vmatare/thinkfan) rpm package and enable service:
+Install [thinkfan](https://github.com/vmatare/thinkfan) rpm package and enable the daemon:
 ```shell
 # zypper in thinkfan && systemctl enable --now thinkfan
 ```